hallambaker/Mathematical-Mesh/Web/Guide/group.md

 ## Reporting users

-The `connect ` command is used to :
+The `connect ` command returns a list of group members:

 ````